 The Queen has sent the following message expressing her "heartfelt condolences" to the Philippine president Benigno Aquino III:

-I was deeply saddened to hear of the loss of life and devastation caused by yesterday's tornado in Oklahoma.
+I was deeply saddened to hear of the loss of life and devastation caused by the typhoon that hit the Philippines at the weekend.

 Prince Philip joins me in offering our heartfelt condolences to the victims and their families at this difficult time.